 Several days ago I shared the Easy Cross Craft, my 6-year old’s independent Easter project.
 My 9-year-old worked on yet another simple but beautiful craft, that yes, your tween can work on without any assistance from you.

-DIY Easter decor: How to make a beautiful Button Cross
+DIY Inspirational decor: How to make a beautiful Button Cross

 To make your Button Cross: